rgburke/wed/README.md

 sections above for ideas.
 If you want to take on a large piece of work please contact me beforehand just to discuss the idea and implementation.

-Over prescriptive and complex rules don't help involvement and contribution.
-However for the benefit of all there have to be certain standards for readability, consistency and maintainability.
-Existing code has been written to the standards below and all updates and new code should also abide by them, even if you don't agree with them:

- - Use spaces instead of tabs.
-Indentation is 4 spaces.
- - Use snake_case for variable and function names.
- - Typedef structs, unions and enums.
-Use CamelCase for names.
- - Use 1TBS style.
- - 80 character line width.
-Exceptions are allowed where it hurts readability.
- - Enum entries should be upper case and have a unique prefix.
- - wed is compiled using c99, so no need for c89 style variable declarations.
- - Namespace global variables and functions with a two letter file id.
- - Add tests where possible for any new code.
- - Ensure there are no compiler warnings.

-Look through the code base and the meaning of the rules above should be clear.
 Please try and keep any changes you make consistent with the existing style of the code.